|Home||Next Up at City Council||Coming Down the Pike||What Happened?||Meet the Team||Contact Us||Blog||Calendar||Links||Sick Time|

 To fix this, the plan identifies $30 million in additional funding is needed - $20 million ongoing for services, such as rent assistance, subsidies, social services, etc.,; and $10 million for construction of new affordable housing.
 The plan calls for $5 million in additional funding for shelters, and $12.5 million for permanent supportive housing, in order to cut the number of people living outside by 50% in two years (i.e., by the end of 2017).

-Together, the City and County have allocated $20 million so far.
-This is in addition to the Council tripling the budget for the Portland Housing Bureau, over the seven years I have been in office and voting on budgets.
+The City Council allocated more than $28 million to this work in the 2016-17 Adopted City Budget.
+This is in addition to the Council tripling the budget for the Portland Housing Bureau, previously over the seven years I have been in office and voting on budgets.
 The plan states; "What it takes to end homelessness: Do enough, for long enough".
 The question is now, are Portlanders willing to pay what it takes to do enough, for long enough?
 We know what needs to be done.
 We know what works and how to get to the goal.
 Are Portlanders willing to sacrifice other services, to pay for what it takes?

-For the Office of Neighborhood Involvement, and for all City, County, and Portland Development Commission issues, please call 503-823-4000 or email email@example.com This route works both if you need urgent attention, and when you don't know which bureau handles the issue you're concerned about.
+For for questions and concerns involving all City, County, and Portland Development Commission issues, please call 503-823-4000 or email firstname.lastname@example.org to request assistance.
+This route works both if you need urgent attention, and when you don't know which bureau handles the issue you're concerned about.
 This is by far the most efficient way to find out which bureau/staff can best solve your problem.
 My staff and I often call 823-4000 to seek advice and information on navigating Portland's Commission form of government.
-For policy questions and comments regarding ONI, please contact Claire Adamsick in my office at 503-823-3021.

 If you or someone you know is feeling suicidal or having another kind of mental health crisis, call 503-972-3456 instead of 9-1-1, to talk with mental health professionals and trained volunteers at Lines for Life, a community non-profit.
 Last year, they took 19,000 crisis calls, and resolved 99% of them by the phone conversation.
 If you need mental health help, call 503-972-3456.